Hidden bake element has long preheat

 If your oven just isn't preheating right, check whether the broil element is heating; in many ovens, it also heats during the preheat cycle.
 You can also remove the oven bottom and check the element for obvious damage.

-If you can't determine the cause of the problem and fix it, have a service technician diagnose the problem.
+If you can't determine the cause of the problem and fix it, have a local oven repair expert diagnose the problem.